OBJECTSEMANTICS/SmallSuiteGenerator/README.md

  ```
 #### Configuration with regular expression of package matching

-On the other hand if you want to generate test cases using packages, you have to type the following code with the block to analize and the regular expression of the package:
+On the other hand if you want to generate test cases using packages, you have to type the following code with the block to analize and the regular expression of the package, e.g:

 ```Smalltalk
 smallSuiteGenerator generateTestsOf: [ (SStudent name: 'Ann@323' with: -34)